plaid/pattern-account-funding/README.md

     ```
 1. Update the `.env` file with your [Plaid API keys][plaid-keys] and OAuth redirect uri (in sandbox this is 'http<span>://localhost:3002/oauth-link'</span>).

+1. Update the `ngrok.yml` file in the ngrok folder with your [ngrok authtoken](https://dashboard.ngrok.com/get-started/your-authtoken).

-1. You will also need to configure an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).
+1. (Optional, only required if using an OAuth redirect URI) You will also need to configure an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).

 1. Start the services.
 The first run may take a few minutes as Docker images are pulled/built for the first time.
     ```shell